Table of Contents

 Characteristics of Taweret

-Tawaret was depicted as a two-legged hippopotamus with saggy breasts.
+Taweret was depicted as a two-legged hippopotamus with saggy breasts and a female wig.
 She had the paws of a lion, and a tail that resembled a Nile crocodile.
-This hybrid look makes Tawaret one of the more unique deities of Egyptian mythology.
+This hybrid look makes Taweret one of the more unique deities of Egyptian mythology.

 In later Egyptian mythology, she was portrayed as holding a magical wand or knife.
 Often her hand is shown resting on the ‘sa’ sign, a hieroglyph meaning protection.

 Taweret’s symbols include the sa, an ivory dagger and the hippopotamus.

 Taweret as a Goddess of Fertility and Childbirth